m0ssc0de/m0ssc0de.github.io/_posts/2020-08-30-how-fm-index-works.md

 -    5 "BC$ABA"
 -    6 "C$ABAB"

-Use the way comes from Wikipedia:
+Use the way comes from Wikipedia to calculate:

 ```
 LF(3) = C[L[3]] + Occ(L[3],3)